Have you ever had a connection with an animal that inspired you?

 Because of the closures connected to the pandemic, much of what I did as part of my writing career was put on hold.
 I could no longer visit schools, sell books in markets and connect with people in person to share the love of learning.
 I kept myself busy writing stories, posting on social media etc. but still felt a bit lost and out of touch.
 Luckily, there is a nature trail nearby that allows me to visit a pond and breathe in nature and relax.

 On one particular day, when I was feeling a little down, and a little unsure with how to move forward I sat down at the pond and tried to relax.
-Within minutes a Peregrine Falcon perched on the dead tree trunk just beside where I was sitting.
-It sat there looking at me and looking around (and of course I snapped some photos).
+Within minutes a Merlin perched on the dead tree trunk just beside where I was sitting.
+It sat there looking at me and looking around (and of course, I snapped some photos).
 It then flew off to another tree.
 But, a few minutes later it was back and this time it perched on a branch right above me.
 It enjoyed some dragonfly lunch, called out (was it talking to me?) and flew off.
 It was a brief encounter but I was excited it chose to visit me on that day.
-And as I looked up the meaning of a falcon it said in general, Falcon symbolism is asking you to be vigilant.
+As I looked up the meaning of a Merlin it said in general, that it symbolizes endurance.

 I hope you have a chance to experience nature's inspiration, to feel that powerful bond between animal and human, and to feel at peace in the world.